barryclark/jekyll-now/_posts/2020-03-28-OpenBanking-Part1.md

 ### ASPSP

 In PSD2-speak a bank has the ceremonial title Account Servicing Payment Services Provider.
-The reason is that PSD2 covers a wider range of deposit-holding organisations, like [building societies][26] in the UK.
+The reason is that PSD2 covers not just banks but a wider range of deposit-holding organisations, like [building societies][26] in the UK.

-The ASPSPs are responsible for implementing and enforcing the majority of the OpenBanking features.
+The ASPSPs are responsible for implementing and enforcing the 3 key OpenBanking features.
-These are listed below.

-#### APIs
+#### 1. APIs

 ##### Specification